GiulioRossetti/cdlib/docs/reference/algorithms.rst

 1. Algorithms designed for static networks, and
 2. Algorithms designed for dynamic networks.

-Moreover, within each category, ``CDlib`` groups together approaches sharing the same set of high-level characteristics.
+Moreover, within each category, ``CDlib`` groups together approaches sharing the same high-level characteristics.

 In particular, static algorithms are organized into: